Filles de Kilimanjaro: Background

-The June sessions featured Wayne Shorter on tenor saxophone, Herbie Hancock on the electric Rhodes piano, Ron Carter on electric bass guitar, and Tony Williams on drums.
-The September sessions replaced Hancock with Corea, and Carter with Holland, making Filles de Kilimanjaro the last Miles album to feature his “Second Great Quintet”, although all except Carter would play on his next album, In A Silent Way.
-During the September sessions, Holland played acoustic double bass and Corea played an RMI Electra-piano in addition to acoustic piano.
+The June sessions featured Wayne Shorter on tenor saxophone, Herbie Hancock on the electric Rhodes piano, Ron Carter on bass guitar, and Tony Williams on drums.
+The September sessions replaced Hancock with Corea, and Carter with Holland, making Filles de Kilimanjaro the last Miles album to feature the Second Great Quintet (although all except Carter would perform on In a Silent Way).
+During the September sessions, Holland played acoustic double bass and Corea played an RMI electronic piano in addition to acoustic piano.
 These are Holland and Corea's first known recordings with Davis.
 The album was produced by Teo Macero and engineered by Frank Laico and Arthur Kendy.
 Shortly after the sessions for Filles de Kilimanjaro, Davis led further sessions in November 1968 with additional personnel including Joe Zawinul (organ) and Jack DeJohnette (drums); however, these recordings were scrapped for several years until being released on compilations throughout the 1970s and 1980s.
 All of these, plus the September recordings from Filles de Kilimanjaro, were eventually included on The Complete In a Silent Way Sessions box set in 2001.